pyxem/kikuchipy/CONTRIBUTING.rst

   Please see the `black documentation <https://black.readthedocs.io/en/stable/index.html>`_ for more details.
+- Displaying interactive 3D plots with
+  `PyVista <https://docs.pyvista.org/user-guide/jupyter/index.html>`_ requires a Jupyter backend, and we use `pythreejs <https://github.com/jupyter-widgets/pythreejs>`_.
+This can either be passed to the plotting function, or it can be set in a hidden (see point above) notebook cell at the top of the notebook via ``pyvista.set_jupyter_backend("pythreejs")``.

 In general, we run all notebooks every time the documentation is built with Sphinx, to ensure that all notebooks are compatible with the current API at all times.
 This is